-In line with our expectations, there was some asset-quality deterioration from the bank's previous very strong position, as SpareBank 1 SR-Bank's business is concentrated on the area around Stavanger, a logistics centre to Norway's off-shore industry that faces the challenges from reduced investments and lower oil prices.
-The bank's stock of nonperforming loans and doubtful commitments increased from a year earlier by around 58% to approximately NOK2.2 billion (or 1.2% of gross loans including covered bond loans) in December 2016, compared with NOK1.4 billion (or 0.8% of gross loans) in December 2015.
-In the end of June 2017, problem loans remained stable at around 1.2% of gross loans (see Exhibit 4).
-The increase was predominantly the result of companies in the oil sector experiencing financial difficulties mainly through excess capacity in their off-shore service vessels (OSVs) fleet.
-The Norwegian Petroleum Directorate expects a further reduction in investments in the petroleum sector of around 10% in 2017 compared with 2016, which will likely continue to impact the overall level of activity in the region in 2017.
+In line with our expectations, there was some asset-quality deterioration from the bank's previous very strong position, due to Norway's off-shore industry that faced challenges from reduced investments and lower oil prices.
+The bank's stock of nonperforming loans and doubtful commitments increased marginally from a year earlier to approximately NOK2,176 million (or 1.18% of gross loans including covered bond loans) in September 2017, compared with NOK2,161 million in September 2016 (see Exhibit 4).
+These loans is predominantly the result of companies in the oil sector experiencing financial difficulties mainly through excess capacity in their offshore service vessels (OSVs) fleet.
+The Norwegian Statistics authority expects a 7.1% reduction in investments in the offshore oil and gas sector in 2017 and -1.6% in 2018, which will likely continue to impact the overall level of activity in the region in 2018.
+Exhibit 4